Posted on: February 20, 2025

 Bartender Resume Skills

-According to the Bureau of Labor Statistics, bartender employment is expected to increase 18% from 2021 to 2031, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, bartender employment is expected to increase by 9% from 2023 to 2033, much faster than the average for all occupations.

 Bartender jobs may have a faster growth rate compared to the national average.
 However, competition is still strong for bartending positions in famous nightclubs and upscale restaurants, where bartenders tend to earn higher tips.
 Your chances of getting hired for these lucrative roles are increased by attending bartending training and having hands-on experience in the industry.